 The Lee College Library extends its facilities and resources to students, faculty, staff, and community members.
 Located on the first floor of the Advanced Technology Center (ATC), the library continually updates its print and electronic materials, giving patrons a variety of resources that can be accessed in the library or remotely.
-It holds over 68,000 books and more than 600 print periodicals.
-In addition, it provides electronic books, government documents, and access to over 85 article, art, and video databases.
+It holds over 80,000 print books and more than 38,000 electronic and print periodicals.
+In addition, it provides 60,000+ electronic books and government documents, and access to over 100 article, art, and video databases.
+The library also provides access to approximately 900 DVD's within the collection.

 Research assistance is available whenever the library is open.
 Patrons can come to the Reference Desk, use the Ask a Librarian email service, chat, or phone.
 Library computer workstations are intended for academic pursuits and are available to all patrons.
-The library's Acceptable Use Policy can be found at www.lee.edu/library/about/policies /laup.html/ and applies to all users.
+The library's Acceptable Use Policy can be found at www.lee.edu/library/about/policies/laup.html/ and applies to all users.
 Study rooms may be used by individuals or small groups.
 Some are available on a first come, first served basis; others have time and group size limitations.